The Golden Path (TV series): Tensions within

-All seems to be going well for Xiao-gu, but under the surface, arguments arise.
-Jinlong resents the entire Huang family because he believes Xiao-gu married Ah Jin for his loot, and that Xiao-gu's family is responsible for his father's death.
+All seems to be going well for Xiao-gu, but under the surface, tensions arise.
+Jinlong resents the entire Huang family because he believes Xiao-gu married Ah Jin for his loot and that Xiao-gu's family is responsible for his father's death.
 This became a source of argument between Jinlong and Kaijie, with whom he was never on cordial terms with.
-Meanwhile, Kaijie developed an interest for Jinfeng, but due to the source of tension between the two families, he cannot make his feelings public.
+Meanwhile, Kaijie developed an affection for Jinfeng, but due to the source of tension between the two families, he dare not make his feelings public.

 Love and conflict

 One day, a woman came into the Happy Restaurant, and ordered everything there is on the menu.
 The woman turned out to be Lin Fei, whose father, Lin Desheng, is a famous and prestigious lawyer in Singapore.
 Lin Fei did not have money to pay the bill, but Xiao-gu laughed off the entire matter, and told Lin Fei to come back when she has the cash.
 She paid off the bill before she left Happy Restaurant, and began a deep friendship with Xiao-gu, and fell in love with Jinlong at first sight.
 Jinlong did not reciprocate the love at first, but gradually began to warm up to Lin Fei.

 During a visit by Jinlong of his grandfather, Jinlong discovered that his grandfather hired a young woman from Kelantan to run his bak kut teh business at a local marketplace.
 Bak Kut Girl, as she is known, is brute and rude, but this is merely a facade for a kind and caring interior.
 These relationships began to ferment, until a fateful yacht trip.
 During that trip, Kaijie attempted to soothe a distraught Jinfeng, who was dealing with a relatively recent pregnancy furore caused by Kaijie.
 Under much pressure to keep the unfortunate event secret due to her fledgling rise to become a television artiste, Jinfeng was taken onto a yacht owned by Lin Fei to unwind and relax.
 During the yacht trip, Jinfeng discovered Kaijie's motive for dating Lin Fei: to gain access to her billion-dollar trust fund, which will be freed to her when she is married.
-Jinfeng vowed to tell Lin Fei the truth, and this forced Kaijie to throw her overboard.
+Horrified, Jinfeng vowed to tell Lin Fei the truth, but in the ensuing scuffle with Kaijie, she accidentally got thrown overboard.
 No one on board the ship noticed until it was too late, and Jinfeng was in a Persistent Vegetative State when she was rescued by David and Kaiqi.
 This happened when Jinlong was in prison for assault, and Xiao-gu opted to not tell him until it was absolutely necessary.